Gerd (given name)

 Gerd is a common Germanic name and a unisex given name.
-As a masculine name it is a shortened form of Gerhard and Gerardus.
-As a feminine name it may be a form of Gerda or Gertrud.
+As a masculine name (most common in German-speaking countries) it is a shortened form of Gerhard and Gerardus.
+As a feminine name (most common in Scandinavia) it may be a form of Gerda or Gertrud, or a modern form of Old Norse Gerðr.
 See also Gert.

 Notable people with this name include: